LaBoulange/tezos-baker/README.md

     - `BAKER_LIQUIDITY_BAKING_SWITCH`: The liquidity baking vote (`off`, `on`, or `pass`).
 See https://tezos.gitlab.io/active/liquidity_baking.html for more details.
 Default: `pass`.
     - `BAKER_LIMIT_STAKING_OVER_BAKING`: How many times your stake, ranging from 0 (no staking) to 5 (max allowed by the protocol), you allow others to stake with your baker.
 Defaut: 5.
     - `BAKER_EDGE_BAKING_OVER_STAKING`: Proportion from 0 (0%) to 1 (100%) of the reward that your baker receives from the amount staked by stakers.
 Default: 0.1 (10%).
+  - Should you wish to pay your delegators, the following variables also need configuring.
+They can be ignored otherwise:
     - `TEZPAY_ACCOUNT_HASH`: The tzYYY address of your payout account.
     - `TEZPAY_FEES`: The baking fee you wish to charge your delegators, ranging from 0 (0%) to 1 (100%).
 Default: 0.1 (10%).
 - Make `BAKER_INSTALLATION_DIR/tezos-env.sh` executable by the user intended to run it.
 - Run `install-tezos-baker.sh`.
 - Next, follow the step-by-step instructions in the `initial-setup.sh` file from this repository.
-Don't execute this file as a script.
+Don't execute this file as a script!
 Instead, copy and run the instructions one at a time, as you'll be prompted to take several actions throughout the process.
 These actions are described in the comments appearing in this file.

 ### Upgrade from the previous version